Jake J and The Killjoys | Interview

 Jake J and The Killjoys is a local rock group, that has been performing for a few years now.
 Jake J and the Killjoys deliver fresh blood rock n roll attitude with a louder than life new sound.
 They are influenced by mentors such as Alice Cooper, Doug Aldrich, Richie Sambora, and famed bassist Hugh McDonald.
 In honor of their new release “The Odium Opera,” going on presale on July 2nd 2020, we decided to do an interview with the lead vocalist, Jake Johnson.

-Nashville Music Reviews – Thanks for doing this interview with us today.
+Music On The Rox – Thanks for doing this interview with us today.
 Let’s get started.
 How did you get your start in the music business?

 Jake Johnson – I started just like anyone else does, by playing top 40 rock songs in pizza joints, pubs, fairs, etc. It was hard for me starting in Utah because I was in my teens trying to play bars so even when I could pack a bar, I couldn’t play the prime slot because of Utah’s super strict laws on minors in bars.
 As far as original material, there was just a time when I was with my drummer at the time, Eric Munoz, and he said, “dude, you gotta do original music.
 You can only go so far playing covers.
 Covers pay the bills, but that’s about it.”
 So I recorded a pop rock album, which is what you do when you’re a teen living in Utah.
 But after moving to Nashville, and being mentored by people like Desmond Child, I was pushed into my true calling which is heavy rock music.
 I haven’t looked back since.